JesseCresswell/hitl-conformal-prediction-bgpt/README.md

 <h4>
 </div>

-This is the codebase accompanying the paper ["Conformal Prediction Sets Improve Human Decision Making"](https://arxiv.org/abs/2401.13744).
+This is the codebase accompanying the paper "Conformal Prediction Sets Improve Human Decision Making", submitted to the BGPT Workshop 2024.
 Here we discuss how to generate the datasets of conformal prediction sets used in the paper.

 ## Setup